parkdy/golang-chat/README.md

 # golang-chat
-A simple TCP chat server and client for learning Go.
+A simple chat server for learning Go.
+It uses the Gin HTTP framework and Gorilla toolkit for sessions and WebSockets.
 Currently there is only one room per server, and users are uniquely identified by their name.

-Launch the server by running `./server`.
-You can pass in the desired ip and port using `./server 127.0.0.1 8080`.
-You can recompile using `go build server.go`.
+## Usage
+1. Build the server binary with `go build`.
+2. Change the secret token in the `config/secret_token` file.

-Launch a CLI chat client by running `./client`.
-You can specify the server to connect to using `./client 10.9.8.7 6543`.
-Recompile by running `go build client.go`
+3. Launch the server by running `./golang-chat`.
+4. Visit `http://localhost:8080` on separate browser sessions to see the chat room in action.